 Comptoir des Mines is also an innovative art gallery whose short-term ambition is to partake in the largest international events.
 The building was erected in 1932 by the Comptoir des Mines Company, which was known for selling construction equipment and explosives for mining research.
 With its Art Deco architecture, the building extends over two adjoining double-storey buildings.

-The photography Galerie 127 is located in Mohamed V Avenue opposite the Carre Eden Mall.
+The photography Galerie 127 is located on Mohamed V Avenue opposite the Carre Eden Mall.
 Gallery’s home is on the second floor of a boring Art Deco-style residential/office building.
 The gallery showcases works of international and Moroccan photographers, with a combination of both vintage and new photographs covering various subjects and themes.

 Gallery 127, founded in 2006 by Nathalie Locatelli; it’s the only gallery in the Maghreb exclusively dedicated to contemporary photography.
 Galerie 127 was also the first in Africa to focus entirely on contemporary photography.
-Since its opening, the gallery has organised more than 70 exhibitions, both in Morocco and internationally.
+Since its opening, the gallery has organised more than 70 exhibitions in Morocco and internationally.
 Both Moroccan and international artists are represented.

 DAVID BLOCH GALLERY

 Let’s move to another part of Gueliz, behind the Carre Eden Mall.
 Right next to the mall, in a small street full of boutiques, is located one of my favourite conceptual art spaces – the David Bloch Gallery.
-I love this gallery because of a very minimalist and open light-filled space and the organised exhibitions.
+I love this gallery because of its minimalist and open light-filled space and the organised exhibitions.

 PROJECT SPACE LE 18, derb el ferrane

 LE 18, derb el ferrane is a multidisciplinary art space based in Marrakech, Riad Laarous neighbourhood.
-The easiest way to find it is by asking the taxi driver to bring you to the college Mohammed V. From there, it’s only a few minutes walk.
+The easiest way to find it is by asking the taxi driver to bring you to the college Mohammed V. From there, it’s only a few minute’s walk.

-LE 18 emerged as an artist-run initiative, founded by the visual artist Laila Hida.
+LE 18 emerged as an artist-run initiative founded by the visual artist Laila Hida.
 Her long-term intention is to understand and respond to how global tourism shapes local landscapes and their perceptions.